Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### Narrative Continued by the Doctor: The Jolly-boat's Last Trip

-This fifth trip was quite different from any of the others.
+<p class="first">This fifth trip was quite different from any of the others.
 In the first place, the little gallipot of a boat that we were in was gravely overloaded.
 Five grown men, and three of them--Trelawney, Redruth, and the captain--over six feet high, was already more than she was meant to carry.
 Add to that the powder, pork, and bread-bags.
 The gunwale was lipping astern.
-Several times we shipped a little water, and my breeches and the tails of my coat were all soaking wet before we had gone a hundred yards.
+Several times we shipped a little water, and my breeches and the tails of my coat were all soaking wet before we had gone a hundred yards.</p>

 The captain made us trim the boat, and we got her to lie a little more evenly.
 All the same, we were afraid to breathe.